Josh-Q/Pentechgon-microservice/README.md

-Hello Spring Cloud Connectors
+Pentechgon microservice
 ============

-A [Spring Boot application](http://github.com/cloudfoundry-samples/hello-spring-cloud) that uses [Spring Cloud Connectors](https://cloud.spring.io/spring-cloud-connectors/) to connect to cloud services and get information about cloud environment.
+A Spring Boot application that uses handles the backend logic for XPot

 ## Building the application